1981 European Cup final: Background

 The Parc des Princes, which was hosting the final for the third time.

-Liverpool were appearing in their third European Cup final.
+Real Madrid were appearing in their ninth European Cup final, they had won the competition six times, including a record five successive victories from 1956 to 1960.
+Their sixth victory was in 1966, while their two losses were in 1962 and 1964.
+Liverpool were appearing in their third final.
 They had won their two previous appearances in 1977 and 1978.

-Real Madrid were appearing in their ninth final, they had won the competition six times, including a record five successive victories from 1956 to 1960.
-Their sixth victory was in 1966, while their two losses were in 1962 and 1964.
+Real Madrid had finished second in the 1980–81 La Liga, they had qualified for the UEFA Cup as a result, but victory would enable them to compete in the European Cup the following season.
 Liverpool had finished fifth during the 1980–81 Football League First Division, thus they needed to win the final to ensure that they would compete in the European Cup the following season.
 Despite this, Liverpool had won the Football League Cup for the first time earlier in the season, defeating West Ham United 2–1 in a replay after the final finished 1–1.
-Real Madrid had finished second in the 1980–81 La Liga, they had qualified for the UEFA Cup as a result, but victory would enable them to compete in the European Cup the following season.

 Both sides had injury concerns before the match.
+Real had concerns over striker Laurie Cunningham who had been sidelined since November.
 Liverpool had doubts over a number of players.
 Kenny Dalglish had not trained for several weeks, while Alan Kennedy had been sidelined for six weeks with a broken wrist.
-Real had concerns over striker Laurie Cunningham who had been sidelined since November.

 Summary

 Liverpool controlled the opening passages of the game.
 Their first goalscoring chance came in the 11th minute when Alan Kennedy's 30-yard shot was saved by Real goalkeeper Agustín.
 Further chances were created, but neither Terry McDermott or Dalglish were able to score.
 Real started to exert more of an influence after this, midfielder Juanito started to cause Liverpool problems with his passing.
-One pass found José Antonio Camacho who beat Liverpool defender Alan Hansen but put his shot wide of the Liverpool goal.
+One pass found José Antonio Camacho, who beat Liverpool defender Alan Hansen but put his shot wide of the Liverpool goal.
 Despite their scoring opportunity, one problem Real had was to get the best out of their winger Cunningham.
 Not fully fit, he was tightly marked and made little impact in the match.